deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 Of course, work here is incomplete.
-Instead of storing our IDs as hexadecimal strings, we could have halved storage by using binary packing — but that'd have made our examples underadable.
+Instead of storing our IDs as hexadecimal strings, we could have halved storage by using binary packing — but that'd have made our examples unreadable.

 Another avenue that might be worth exploring is using Redis as the storage for a Bloom filter, for use cases where a probabilistic data structure is sufficient.
-In theory, such a filter would only consume 80MB of memory for a set with 1-millionth false positive rates.
+In theory, such a filter would only consume 80MB of memory for a set with 1-millionth false positive rates (a 90% reduction over our "exact" approach).

 While reasonably realistic, this benchmark is still a benchmark and not behaviour in a production system, but hopefully will help you understand Redis